valenlab/amplican/README.md

 # amplican: R package for the analysis of CRISPR induced mutations using sequencing amplicon data

-#### This package is still under development although this version is stable and can already be used.
+#### This package is still under development, although this version is stable and can be used already.

 #### About